-I have demonstrated the fact of my Love of Whole Foods during a Life’s Journey precisely measured in Service Hours.
+I demonstrate the fact of my Love of Whole Foods during a Life Journey precisely measured in Service Hours.
 Love and Happiness are purely subjective experiences.
-But, the fact of Love and the mental condition called Happiness can be accurately verified by using objective criteria to prove that subjective experience.
-Some of the tested objective standards used in evaluating the ‘morale’ of any workforce include factors such as 1.
+But, the fact of Love and the mental condition called Happiness can be accurately verified by using objective criteria to verify that subjective experience.
+Some of the tested objective standards used in evaluating the morale of any workforce include factors such as 1.
 Absenteeism, 2.
 Discipline, 3.
 Financial Security, 4.
 Sickness/Personal Injuries at workplace, and 5.
 Stress at workplace.
-Using these objective measurements, I would like to claim that I Love Whole Foods for I find Happiness at Whole Foods.
+Using these objective criteria, I would like to claim that I Love Whole Foods for I find Happiness at Whole Foods.

-3. Financial Security: In modern economic life, the true index for personal happiness in life is not the figure on the paycheck.
+In the modern economic life, the true index for personal happiness in life is not the figure on the paycheck.
 Happiness at workplace is not consistent with financial insecurity.
 The level of personal indebtedness is a true measure of a person’s financial security.
 I make a living working at WFM without incurring personal debts or taking Credit Card loans.
-In other words, while being an hourly wage earner who provides labor at WFM without a signed ‘Contract’, I am able to live a life without experiencing financial insecurity.
+In other words, while being an hourly wage earner at WFM (without a signed contract), I am able to live a life without experiencing financial insecurity.

 Whole Team Members who visit this Page can ‘Leave a Comment’ to receive the Whole Reward as shown under: